The 2026 Urban Tree Festival

 10.00am - 12.00noon -Nature Connection Haiku Poetry Workshop, Birmingham - A guided walk and haiku workshop with Laura Hackett, exploring nature through poetry, observation and shared reflection in a forest garden setting.

 10.30am - 1.30pm - Community Fungi Cultivation with London Mycology Project- Join us at Art Hub Studios for a practical, low-tech mushroom cultivation workshop exploring sustainable growing methods, with hands-on activities and a take-home reusable grow kit.
-Also on Sunday 10th.

-2.00pm - 4.00pm - The Urban Forest exhibition closes - We open for collection of bought and submitted artwork from 2.00pm - 4.00pm.
+2.00pm - 4.00pm - The Urban Forest exhibition closes - We open for collection of purchased and submitted artwork from 2.00pm - 4.00pm.

 3.00 PM - 4.30 PM - D i s a p p e a r i n g Plants- A workshop at Cultivate Colindale inviting participants to rethink how we see and photograph trees, exploring local species before creating experimental, camera-free images using plant materials while reflecting on urban nature and biodiversity.